dfcastellanos/MEPLS/doc/tutorial/step1.md

 ```

 In the netx tutorial step (@ref Step2), we will keep exploring the interfaces of the element and
 slip classes.
-We will see e.g. how to get the plastic strain increments associated to a slip
+We will see e.g. how to get the plastic strain increments associated with a slip
 event and how to add it to an element.